 - Ferry Building Marketplace

-If you want to trail inland from the highway, Yosemite National Park is a three-and-a-half-hour drive from San Francisco.
+Or, if you want to trail inland from the highway, Yosemite National Park is a three-and-a-half-hour drive from San Francisco.
 Yosemite has a plethora of waterfalls, animals, and hiking that nature lovers will enjoy.
+It’s worth the detour if you have the time to spare.

 Stop 2: Half Moon Bay